-Jeannie K. Lee, PharmD, BCPS, BCGP, AGSF, R. Ken Coit College of Pharmacy, University of Arizona
+Jeannie K. Lee, PharmD, BCPS, BCGP, AGSF, R. Ken Coit College of Pharmacy, University of Arizona Shaun M. Chatelain, DO, College of Medicine, University of Arizona

 Depression in older adults is a common but frequently underdiagnosed and undertreated condition.
 Depression extends beyond the personal suffering of an older patient, and may also result in family disruption, increased use of healthcare services, a decline in functional abilities, and increased risk of death from suicide.